RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Display star markings for custom collections**

 With this option enabled, there is a star symbol added to each favorite game name.
 It works identically to the setting _Add star markings to favorite games_ under the _UI settings_ menu but is applied specifically to custom collections.
 It's disabled by default.

-**Show system names in collections**

-Enables the system name to be shown in square brackets after the game name, for example _CONTRA [NES]_ or _DOOM [DOS]_.
-This is applied to both automatic and custom collections.
-It's recommended to keep this option enabled.

 ### Other settings